nWODT-Cobalt/uxa/Documents/List of interesting design systems or style guides/List of interesting design systems or style guides.md

 <!--BREAK-->

-There are exhaustive aggregators of quality design documentation, such as [Beautiful Docs](https://github.com/PharkMillups/beautiful-docs), [The Component Gallery](https://component.gallery/) or [styleguides.io](http://styleguides.io/).
+There are exhaustive aggregators of quality design documentation, such as [Beautiful Docs](https://github.com/PharkMillups/beautiful-docs), [The Component Gallery](https://component.gallery/), [styleguides.io](http://styleguides.io/) or the [Component Name Matrix](https://open-ui.org/research/component-matrix/).
 The sample below is subjectively curated, for quick reference or inspiration.

 <!-- [Designing Inspired Style Guides](https://speakerdeck.com/malarkey/designing-inspired-style-guides) -->